High Dimensional Statistical Analysis and its Application to ALMA Map of NGC 253: Method: High-Dimensional Statistical Analysis

-Theorems~\ref{th:YAI} and \ref{th:YAII} give the condition that the estimation by the traditional PCA would have the consistency.
-The condition described by $d \longrightarrow \infty$ and $n \longrightarrow \infty$ in (1) of these theorems is a mild condition in the sense that one can choose $n$ free from $d$ or that $n$ may be much smaller than $d$.
-However, in (2), $n$ is heavily depending on $d$ especially when the components of $\tilde{Z}$ do not satisfy Condition~(\ref{eq:independence}).
-Hence, we should be very careful to apply the conventional PCA to the HDLSS data.
+{Theorem~\ref{th:YAI} gives the condition that the estimation by the traditional PCA would have the consistency.
+The condition described by $d \longrightarrow \infty$ and $n \longrightarrow \infty$ in (1) of these theorems is a mild condition in the sense that one can choose $n$ free from $d$ or that $n$ may be much smaller than $d$ such as $n=\log{d}$.
+However, in (2), $n$ is heavily depending on $d$.} Hence, we should be very careful to apply the conventional PCA to the HDLSS data.
 In order to overcome this fundamental problem of the conventional PCA, \citet{120002381162} and YA12 proposed two new PCAs for HDLSS data.
 In this work, we focus on one of them, the noise-reduction methodology (YA12 ).